tybayn/phasmo-cheat-sheet-jp/README.md

-# Unofficial Phasmo Cheat Sheet (template)
+# Unofficial Phasmo Cheat Sheet (Japanese Translation)

 A client facing web-app guide for the horror video game Phasmophobia.
-This repo is intended to be forked and translated into other languages.
+This repo has been translated from English to Japanese by dokuji72.

 In order to make this version work with other languages, the following features from the original have been removed:
 - Discord Link